ID: 613

 Conference Topic: G7.
 Cultural heritage

-This session focusses on how the rapid and uncertain pace of climate change necessitates improvements in impact assessment for cultural heritage.
+This session focuses on how climate change necessitates improvements in impact assessment for cultural heritage.
 It invites interdisciplinary perspectives to consider how communication strategies can be improved, how issues of scalability can be addressed, and how informational deficits can be overcome.

 Status: approve